rickstaa/tmux-notify/README.md

 - `#I`: Window index
 - `#W`: Window name

-For the full list of aliases and variables you are referred to the `FORMATS` section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).
+For the complete list of aliases and variables, you are referred to the `FORMATS` section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).

 ### Enable telegram channel notifications

+By default, the notification is only sent to the operating system.
+We have also included a telegram channel notification option.
+When enabled, a notification is sent to a user-specified telegram channel.

+Put both `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file to enable this.
+Additionally, you can use the `set -g @tnotify-telegram-all 'on'` option to send all notifications to telegram.
+After enabling this option, the following key bindings are available:

+- `prefix + ctrl + M`: Start monitoring pane and notify in bash and telegram when it finishes.

+- `prefix + ctrl + alt + M`: Start monitoring a pane, return it in focus and notify in bash and telegram when it finishes.

+> **Note**
-To enable telegram channel notifications, put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file.
-You can get your telegram bot id by creating a bot using [BotFather](https://core.telegram.org/bots#6-botfather) and your channel id by sending your channel invite link to the `@username_to_id_bot` bot.
-After this, you can use the telegram keybindings in the [usage](#usage) section to start a monitor with telegram channel notifications.
+> You can get your telegram bot id by creating a bot using [BotFather](https://core.telegram.org/bots#6-botfather) and your channel id by sending your channel invite link to the `@username_to_id_bot` bot.

 ### Change monitor update period

 By default, the monitor sleep period is set to 10 seconds.
 This means that tmux-notify checks the pane activity every 10 seconds.

-Put `set -g @tnotify-sleep-duration 'desired duration" in the`.tmux.conf\` file to change this duration.
+Put `set -g @tnotify-sleep-duration 'desired duration'` in the `.tmux.conf` file to change this duration.

+> **Warning**
-**NOTE:** Keep in mind that there is a trade-off between notification speed (short sleep duration) and the amount of memory this tool needs.
+> Remember that there is a trade-off between notification speed (short sleep duration) and the amount of memory this tool needs.

 ### Add additional shell suffixes

-The tmux notify script uses your shell prompt suffix to check whether a command has finished.
-It looks for the `$`, `#` and `%` suffixes by default.
-If you customise your shell to use different shell suffixes, you can add them by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the`.tmux.conf` file.
+The Tmux notify script uses your shell prompt suffix to check whether a command has finished.
+By default, it looks for the `$`, `#` and `%` suffixes.
+If you customise your shell to use different shell suffixes, you can add them by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the `.tmux.conf` file.

 Feel free to open [a pull](https://github.com/ChanderG/tmux-notify/pulls) request or [issue](https://github.com/ChanderG/tmux-notify/issues) if you think your shell prompt suffix should be included by default.